bgoonz/docs-collection/github/github/creating-cloning-and-archiving-repositories/archiving-a-github-repository/index.md

 ---
 title: Archiving a GitHub repository
-intro: 'You can archive, back up, and cite your work using {% data variables.product.product_name %}, the API, or third-party tools and services.'
+intro: "You can archive, back up, and cite your work using {% data variables.product.product_name %}, the API, or third-party tools and services."
 redirect_from:
   - /articles/can-i-archive-a-repository/
   - /articles/archiving-a-github-repository
   - /enterprise/admin/user-management/archiving-and-unarchiving-repositories
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Repositories
 children: